DataDog/datadog-cloudfoundry-buildpack/README.md

 #### Assigning Tags

-For an overview about tags, read the  [Getting Started with Tags](https://docs.datadoghq.com/getting_started/tagging/).
+For an overview about tags, read [Getting Started with Tags](https://docs.datadoghq.com/getting_started/tagging/).

 Custom tags can be configured with the environment variable `DD_TAGS`.
 These tags will be attached to the application logs, metrics, and traces as span tags.